Why visit Tai O fishing village? Simply put, there’s no other place quite like it, in Hong Kong or anywhere else.

 Tai O has always been a seafaring and fishing community, and a boat ride through and around the village helps shed light on its fascinating history and people.

-Where to Stay in Tai O Fishing Village
+9) Getting to Tai O Fishing Village!

 It is incredibly easy to move about Hong Kong.
 In addition to the very fast and efficient Metro, Hong Kong has an extensive network of ferries and buses for accessing nearly any part of the SAR.